nedbat/scriv/docs/philosophy.rst

   changelog entries directly, rather than copying text from commit messages or pull requests.

+- The changelog file in the repo should be the source of truth.
+The information can also be published elsewhere, like GitHub releases.

 - Different projects have different needs; flexibility is a plus.
 Scriv doesn't assume any particular issue tracker or packaging system, and allows either .rst or .md files.